Step 1

 IELTS MASTER

-Structured IELTS preparation
+Premium IELTS preparation

 This hub connects free Task 2 resources, score-checking tools, and paid correction pages into one path.
 Start with a model answer, check your own essay, then use feedback to decide what to rewrite before the next attempt.